drycc-addons/service-catalog/docs/devguide.md

   `git checkout --`) the state of any generated files in the repo.
 * Running `make purge-generated` will _remove_ those generated files from the repo.
-* A Docker Image called "scbuildimage" will be used.
+* A Container Image called "scbuildimage" will be used.
 The image isn't pre-built and pulled from a public registry.
 Instead, it is built from source contained within the service catalog repository.
 * While many people have utilities, such as editor hooks, that auto-format